stephenscottsmith/java-web-services/README.md

          Name[en]=Eclipse***
         6. Run Eclipse from the Unity Dash search or go to the /opt/eclipse to perform the following:
          `./eclipse`
+    * Eclipse Environment
+        * Central Panel (or Code Panel)
+        * Left Pane (Project Explorer)
+        * Bottom Panel - where output will show as well as options for how and where the program will run

 ## Chapter 2.
 Web Services Description Language (WSDL)